 How to make vegan Victoria sponge cake

-This vegan Victoria sponge cake recipe is simple and easy to make with minimal ingredients.
+This recipe is simple and easy to make with minimal ingredients.
 Great to bake for Christmas or any other party occasions!
 This is a great recipe to bake with kids at the weekend too.
-Here are the ingredients and tips to make this vegan Victoria sponge cake.
+Here are the ingredients and tips to make it.

-Rice flour is naturally gluten-free, so I used it as the main flour of this vegan Victoria sponge cake.
-The texture of final product with rice flour is soft, moist and slightly denser than regular white flour. it’s my go-to flour when I’m baking gluten-free baking goods.
+Rice flour is naturally gluten-free, so I used it as the main flour for this recipe.
+The texture of the final product with rice flour is soft, moist and slightly denser than regular white flour. it’s my go-to flour when I’m baking gluten-free baking goods.